brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt;color:red;mso-bidi-font-style:italic">Verse:</span>*<span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt"> </span>*<span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Gather to him his Holy Ones, those who have .set forth his covenant.</span>

-Having collected together all their skill as shepherds, and stirred up their most just anger, the godly Shepherds, as ChristÂ’s truest servants, the most sacred initiates of the inspired procÂ­lamation, most justly drove off the fierce and ravening wolves with the sling of the Spirit, having cast as from a sling from the body of the Church those fallen as though sick of a deadly and incurable sickness.
+Having collected together all their skill as shepherds, and stirred up their most just anger, the godly Shepherds, as Christ’s truest servants, the most sacred initiates of the inspired proc­lamation, most justly drove off the fierce and ravening wolves with the sling of the Spirit, having cast as from a sling from the body of the Church those fallen as though sick of a deadly and incurable sickness.

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Glory. <span style="mso-bidi-font-style:italic">**Tone 8.**</span></span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The choir of holy Fathers, having hurried together from the ends of the whole world, proclaimed the doctrine of the one essence and nature of FaÂ­ther, Son and Holy Spirit, and clearly delivered to the Church the mystery of the divinity.
-Praising them with faith, let us call them blessed as we say: O godly host, inspired warriors of the LordÂ’s battle-line; brightly shining stars of the spiritual firmaÂ­ment; impregnable towers of the mystical Sion; sweet-scented flowers of Paradise; pure golden mouths of the Word; NiceaÂ’s boast, the whole worldÂ’s ornament, intercede insisÂ­tently on behalf of our souls.</span>
+mso-bidi-font-size:10.0pt">The choir of holy Fathers, having hurried together from the ends of the whole world, proclaimed the doctrine of the one essence and nature of Fa­ther, Son and Holy Spirit, and clearly delivered to the Church the mystery of the divinity.
+Praising them with faith, let us call them blessed as we say: O godly host, inspired warriors of the Lord’s battle-line; brightly shining stars of the spiritual firma­ment; impregnable towers of the mystical Sion; sweet-scented flowers of Paradise; pure golden mouths of the Word; Nicea’s boast, the whole world’s ornament, intercede insis­tently on behalf of our souls.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Both now.
-You are most blessedÂ…</span>
+You are most blessed…</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Great Doxology and Dismissal.</span>